Associate Professor Sally A. Peters

 - For extensions starting with 9: dial +64 7 837 extension

 - For extensions starting with 8: dial +64 7 557 extension (TAURANGA exts only)

 - Calling between campuses add 37 to the front of the extension

 - Using the campus map to locate their room

 My main research interests relate to transitions, key competencies and children’s thinking (working theories).
 These interests interweave, with a central focus on the ways in which learning can be fostered within and across settings, and some of the dilemmas associated with this.
 I have grown increasing interested in transitions across different aspects of the lifespan and transitions in thinking.
 Currently, I am fascinated by the notions of liminal spaces, borders and borderlands.
-This has extended into exploring cultural borders, and I am privileged to be working in partnership with Māori researchers on a number of projects.
+This has extended into exploring cultural borders, and I have been privileged to be working in partnership with Māori researchers on a number of projects.